mattermost/mattermost-developer-documentation/README.md

     go install github.com/gohugoio/hugo@v0.101.0
     ```

 2. Fork the repository and clone the fork to your machine.
+Change directories to the cloned repo when it has finished.

     ```shell
     git clone git@github.com:<yourgithubname>/mattermost-developer-documentation.git
+    cd mattermost-developer-documentation
     ```

 3. Generate JSON plugin docs; this must be done at least once.